jrg94/class-notes/Notes/2022 Spring/ANTHR 5650/Readings/Cohen (2015).md

 - I really enjoy this reading!
 I feel like I can see myself doing ethnography.
 I'm just not sure what it would look like yet.

+## Chapter 1: Setting Up and Settling In (pg 19)

+- Good luck convincing future informants!
+- IRB baby!
+- No running water (weird thing to point out)

+### Before the Field (pg 21)

+- Some folks never make it to the field
+- Other folks leave the field quickly
+- Major preparations before heading to Mexico
+  - Learning Spanish
+  - Learning about Oaxaca

+### Why Santa Ana (pg 23)

+- Santa Ana is unknown for its textiles despite doing the same work as a nearby town, Teotitlan
+- This fact allowed for the author to engage with the locals

+### Arriving (pg 25)

+- Lots of nervousness!
+- Met Don Felipe and Pablo
+- A ton of descriptions of the town
+- Dogs that sounded fierce LOL
+- Bouncing back and forth between Spanish and English
+  - Interesting to think informants might want to practice English

+## Our Home (pg 30)

+-